Anoopg-K/docker-wordpress/README.md

 # Wordpress with docker compose

-I have used docker compose to set up wordpress in a docker container using docker volumes and a new network.
+Here docker compose is used to set up wordpress in a docker container using docker volumes and bridge network.

 ```Eg: docker network create --driver bridge wpnet